Hyundai Motor Group

 Low

-Three-row size means most EV9s are family vehicles cycled hard daily; field data through year three will be the meaningful test.
+Three-row size means most EV9s are family vehicles cycled hard daily; year-three field data will be the meaningful test of long-term thermal behaviour.

 How this pack ages (industry context)